miking-lang/cps-software/projects/humanoid/README.md

 ### 4. Run the python scripts

 Make sure that you have dynamixel_sdk installed on your computer.
 Instructions for installing on linux can be found [here](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/library_setup/python_linux/#python-linux).
 Then, run the `main.py` file, replacing `humanoid.go_to_base_position()` with a call to any of the other position functions in `humanoid.py`.
 It is good to hold the humanoid above the ground before starting a script, as this ensures that the motors will be able to go to their starting positions properly.

+> ⚠️ **Warning**: When disabling torques for the robot, make sure that it is supported, for example by you holding the robot with your hands.
+If you disable torques without supporting the robot, it will fall to the ground and may get damaged.